-Štrbské Pleso is a beautiful glacial lake in the High Tatras National Park.
-Despite the recent natural disaster, the High Tatras Mountains are still one of the most visited tourist destinations in Slovakia.
+Štrbské Pleso is a beautiful tarn in the High Tatras National Park.
+Despite the recent natural disasters, when thousands of trees were cut by windstorms or destroyed by a bark beetle, the High Tatras Mountains are still one of the most visited tourist destinations in Slovakia.

 In addition to these activities, there are also many natural attractions.
 And one of the best of them is certainly Štrbské Pleso glacial lake.
 Although in Slovak High Tatras there are around 90 glacial lakes, Štrbské Pleso is definitely the most famous of them!